-Because AMP is designed to load pages instantly, it can help sites send stronger ranking signals in terms of mobile page speed.
+Because AMP loads pages instantly, it can help sites send stronger ranking signals regarding mobile page speed.

 Core Web Vitals

-Google’s Core Web Vitals became ranking factors when the page experience algorithm update was rolled out in June 2021.
+Google’s Core Web Vitals became ranking factors with the rollout of the Page Experience update in June 2021.

-Leading up to the launch of the update, Google’s communication to site owners has always been that AMP can help with achieving ideal Core Web Vitals scores.
+Leading up to the update’s launch, Google’s communication to site owners has always been that AMP can help achieve ideal Core Web Vitals scores.

 This means that sites built using AMP likely can easily meet Web Vitals thresholds.”

-Google presented data showing that AMP domains were five times more likely to pass Core Web Vitals compared to non-AMP domains.
+Google presented data showing that AMP domains were five times more likely to pass Core Web Vitals than non-AMP domains.

-Passing Google’s Core Web Vitals thresholds has the potential to improve a site’s search rankings.
+Passing Google’s Core Web Vitals thresholds can improve a site’s search rankings.

-Again, as with the page speed ranking boost, this can be achieved without AMP.
+Again, as with the page speed ranking boost, you can achieve this without AMP.

-AMP used to carry with it various perks that could enhance how a page appears in search results.
+AMP used to carry various perks that could enhance how a page appears in search results.

-For example, Google’s Top Stories carousel, which appears at the top of search results when looking for news stories, used to only accept AMP pages.
+For example, Google’s Top Stories carousel appears at the top of search results when looking for news stories and used to only accept AMP pages.

-Top Stories eligibility was a ranking advantage unique to AMP for a period of time.
+Top Stories eligibility was a ranking advantage unique to AMP for a while.